try-firefly/firefly-lambda-layer/README.md

 ## Limitations

 - Context propagation for Lambda A invoking Lambda B results in a span from Lambda B that is a sibling to the Lambda invocation span from Lambda A, not a child span (as one would expect)
+- If Lambda execution encounters an exeception, it may not emit a trace